serverdensity/sd-agent-core-plugins/mysql/README.md

 If you found above that MySQL doesn't have `performance_schema` enabled, do not set `extra_performance_metrics` to `true`.

-See our [sample mysql.yaml](https://github.com/Datadog/integrations-core/blob/master/mysql/conf.yaml.example) for all available configuration options, including those for custom metrics.
+See our [sample mysql.yaml](https://github.com/serverdensity/sd-agent-core-plugins/blob/master/mysql/conf.yaml.example) for all available configuration options, including those for custom metrics.

-Restart the Agent to start sending MySQL metrics to Datadog.
+Restart the Agent to start sending MySQL metrics to Server Density.

 # Validation